-If staff are in any doubt about sharing information, they should speak to the designated safeguarding lead.
+- If staff are in any doubt about sharing information, they should speak to the designated safeguarding lead. - Staff to be aware that there is no definitive answer if a victim asks the school not to tell anyone about sexual harassment or violence.